-The additional elephantfish biomass captured in the 10-30 m depth range accounted for 44% and 64% of the biomass in the core plus shallow strata (10-400 m) for 2007 and 2012 respectively, indicating that in terms of biomass, it is essential to monitor the shallow strata for elephantfish.
-Further, the addition of the 10-30 m depth range has had a significant effect on the shape of the length frequency distributions with the appearance of strong 1+ and 2+ cohorts, otherwise poorly represented in the core strata.
-The proportion of pre-recruited biomass in the core plus shallow strata is also greater than that of the core strata alone (i.e., 64% compared to 50% in 2007, and 15% compared to 5% in 2012), a reflection of the larger numbers of smaller elephantfish found in the shallow strata.
-The sex ratio also favours females in the shallow strata, whereas males dominate in the core strata.
+Biomass in the core plus shallow strata in 2014 was less than half that in 2012 (Figure 2).
+The additional elephantfish biomass captured in the 10-30 m depth range accounted for 44%, 64% and 41% of the biomass in the core plus shallow strata (10-400 m) for 2007, 2012 and 2014 respectively, indicating that it is essential to continue monitoring the shallow strata for elephantfish biomass (Table 4, Figure 2).
+Further, the addition of the 10-30 m depth range had a significant effect on the shape of the length frequency distributions with the appearance of strong 1+ and 2+ cohorts, otherwise poorly represented in the core strata (Figure 5).
+The proportion of pre-recruit biomass in the core plus shallow strata was also greater than that of the core strata alone, a reflection of the larger numbers of smaller elephantfish found in the shallow strata (Table 5).